Azure-Samples/app-service-dotnet-configure-deployment-sources-for-web-apps-async/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on configuring deployment sources for Web Apps in C# asynchronously #

  Azure App Service basic sample for managing web apps.
  Note: you need to have the Git command line available on your PATH.
 The sample makes a direct call to 'git'.
   - Create 4 web apps under the same new app service plan:
     - Deploy to 1 using FTP
     - Deploy to 2 using local Git repository
     - Deploy to 3 using a publicly available Git repository
     - Deploy to 4 using a GitHub repository with continuous integration

 ## Running this Sample ##